IgniteUI/help-topics/topics/02_Controls/Editors/07_igDatePicker/05_Migrating_to_the_new_igDatePicker.md

 Method|Description
 ---|---
-showDropDown|<a name='showDropDown'></a>Show the dropdown list.
-hideDropDown|<a name='hideDropDown'></a>Hide the dropdown list.
-selectListIndexUp|<a name='selectListIndexUp'></a>Moves the selection index to the item that appears above the current one in the list.
+getCalendar|<a name='getCalendar'></a>Returns a reference to the jQuery calendar used as a picker selector. showDropDown|<a name='showDropDown'></a>Show the dropdown list. hideDropDown|<a name='hideDropDown'></a>Hide the dropdown list. selectListIndexUp|<a name='selectListIndexUp'></a>Moves the selection index to the item that appears above the current one in the list.